 Jasmine S35 Acoustic Guitar

 One exception to getting a guitar under $100 that is decent quality is the Jasmine S35.
-This is one of the most popular starter guitars around.
-It is known for having great sound, good quality and the price can’t be beat for what you are getting.
-It is also easy to play especially for beginners, because of it’s lightweight body and slim neck.
-Read our review here.
+It is one of the most popular starter guitars around.
+It is known for having great sound, good quality and the price can’t be beaten for what you are getting.
+It is also easy to play especially for beginners, because of its lightweight body and slim neck.

-This is Fender’s contribution to the beginner budget guitar market.
+The FA-100 is Fender’s contribution to the beginner budget guitar market.
 The Fender FA-100 Dreadnought Acoustic Bundle also comes as a starter pack with everything you need to get started.
-I love Fender and it’s budget brand Squier for beginner guitars.
-I feel like they really try to get out decent quality guitars for a pretty good price.
-Read full review
+I love Fender and its budget brand Squier for beginner guitars.
+I feel like they try to get out decent quality guitars for a pretty good price.

 Epiphone Les Paul

-Squier have a number of guitars that are great for beginners.
-My favorites are the Squier by Fender Affinity Telecaster, Squier by Fender Affinity Stratocaster and the Squier by Fender Bullet Strat that are all great full sized guitar for a teens that are just under $200.
-The Stratocaster and the Telecaster, are two of the most popular guitar shapes and most teens are probably going to be pretty happy to get either one.
-They sound great, are light and easy to play and come in a few different colors.
+The Stratocaster and the Telecaster, are two of the most famous guitar shapes and most teens are probably going to be pretty happy to get either one.
+They sound great, are light and easy to play, and come in a few different colors.